ricardocolom-kaseya/employee-app/README.md

 ## Instructions

-- In the project directory run <code>npm install</code> to install all dependencies.
+- In the project directory run <code>yarn install</code> to install all dependencies.

 - [Backend](https://github.com/ricardocolom-kaseya/employee-app-backend) must be running.